tracee/tracee/README.md

 ## Requirements

-The likelihood of a pull request being used rises with the following properties:
+The likelihood of a pull request being accepted rises with the following properties:

-- You have used a feature branch.
+- You have used a feature branch, squashed to a single commit and rebased on the master branch.
 - You have included a test that demonstrates the functionality added or fixed.
 - You adhered to the [code conventions](http://www.oracle.com/technetwork/java/javase/documentation/codeconvtoc-136057.html).